 My Favorite Beef Enchiladas don’t come from a Mexican restaurant.

 Happy Cinco de Mayo!
-It’s a great time to make my favorite Beef Enchiladas.
-I make them at home in my kitchen even though I’m not Mexican.
-And they are darn good.
+Think you have to go to a Mexican restaurant for Beef Enchiladas?
+No way!
+It’s a great time to make my favorite Beef Enchiladas at home.
+I make them even though I’m not Mexican.
+And they are awesome.
 Enchiladas are tortillas rolled or folded around a filling, usually made with meat or chicken and then baked in a spicy sauce.
 They are one of my favorite Mexican dishes.
 Beef Enchiladas (or chicken) do take a good bit of time and effort, but the are worth the trouble!

 When I make my favorite enchiladas, I make everything, including the tortillas, from scratch.
 Personally, I like my enchilada tortillas a bit thicker than the ones you can buy at the grocery store.
-This recipe came from Betty Crocker’s International Cookbook, one of my favorite cookbooks.
+This recipe came from Betty Crocker’s International Cookbook (affiliate link), one of my favorite cookbooks.

 What You Need

 You will need a knife, cutting board, measuring cups and spoons, frying pan, and casserole dish.
-I make my tortillas by hand, but many people use a tortilla press, which makes the whole process simple.
-This is the one I would buy if I was getting one.
+I make my flour tortillas by hand and I buy ready-made corn tortillas, but many people use a tortilla press, which makes the whole process simple.

 My Favorite Beef Enchiladas

-The sauce is my favorite part of this fabulous Beef Enchilada.
+The sauce is my favorite part of this fabulous recipe for Beef Enchiladas.

 - 3 tablespoons fresh snipped parsley